aragilar/dnd-flask/data/documentation/monsters.md

 ### Vulnerabilities, Resistances, and Immunities

 Some creatures have vulnerability, resistance, or immunity to certain types of damage.
-Additionally, some creatures are immune to certain conditions.
-If a monster is immune to a game effect that isn't considered damage or a condition, it has a special trait.
+Particular creatures are even resistant or immune to damage from nonmagical attacks (a magical attack is an attack delivered by a spell, a magic item, or another magical source).
+In addition, some creatures are immune to certain conditions.

 ### Senses